safe-global/safe-apps-sdk/README.md

 [safeAppsTab]: https://raw.githubusercontent.com/gnosis/safe-apps-sdk/master/assets/safe-tab-apps.png "Safe Multisig: Apps tab"

-And use the `Manage Apps` button and add add your app using a link:
+Use the `Manage Apps` button and add your app using a link:

 ![alt text][safeAddApp]